 As Hensley Legal Group attorney Sarah Graziano pointed out, drive tracking apps do not take other drivers’ behavior into consideration.
-If you slam on your brakes to avoid an accident, the app wouldn’t know that you were driving defensively, only that you displayed poor driving by braking aggressively.
+If you slam on your brakes to avoid an accident, the app wouldn’t know that you were driving defensively.
+The raw data only shows aggressive braking.

-Here is the problem: your insurance company may use the data from the tracking device to unfairly assign fault.
+Here is the problem: your insurance company may use raw data from the tracking device to unfairly assign fault.

 In an Indiana car accident, one person is rarely 100 percent at fault.
 Instead the fault can be shared between the involved parties.
-Let’s say for example that Driver 1 was rear-ended by Driver 2.
+Let’s say for example that Driver 1 rear-ended Driver 2.
 The majority of the fault almost always lies with the driver who does the rear-ending.
-But if Driver 2 didn’t know Driver 1 was slowing down because Driver 1 had both brake lights out, Driver 1 could be assigned some percentage of the fault.
+But if Driver 2 had both brake lights out, Driver 2 could share some percentage of the fault.

 In Indiana, you can recover damages from the other driver as long as you are 50 percent or less at fault.
-Your total settlement amount is then reduced by your percentage of fault (if you were awarded $100,000 but were found to be 25 percent at fault, then you would only receive $75,000).
+Your total settlement amount is then reduced by your percentage of fault.
+For example, if you were awarded $100,000 but were found 25 percent at fault, then you would only receive $75,000.
 The less fault you have — the better you were driving at the moment of the accident —the more money you could recover.